-- This variant has only a strong influence on warmbloods.
-Other horses or ponies might not reach the estmated heights if showing the respective genotypes.
-Most pony breeds or lighter riding horse breeds (e.g. Arabian horses) have the T/T genotype.
+- This variant has a strong influence on warmbloods.
+Other horses or ponies might not reach the predicted heights, even with the respective genotypes.
+Most pony breeds or light riding horse breeds (e.g. Arabians, Quarter Horses, etc.) have the T/T (“normal”) genotype.

-- In these breeds other genome regions have a stronger impact on their height.
-These are still undisclosed.
-But one variant in the HMGA2 gene has shown a similar influence on Shetland Ponies.
+- In non-Warmbloods, other genetic variants (not all of which have been identified) have a greater impact on height.
+In Shetland ponies and miniature horses, for example, a variant in the HMGA2 gene influences shortness.
 See the Height test – Pony for further information.

-Testinformation: This tests detects the change of a single basepair in die LCORL regulatory unit of the third chromosome.
+Test information: This tests detects the change of a single basepair in the LCORL regulatory region of the third chromosome.